Platform Engineering: Building Internal Developer Platforms That Developers Actually Want to Use

 Tools like Snyk, Dependabot, AWS Security Hub, and OPA (Open Policy Agent) automate security at platform level.

 Platform success is measured by voluntary adoption.
-If you mandate platform usage, you've lost the most important feedback signal: whether developers actually find it valuable.
+Mandate platform usage and you lose the most important feedback signal you have: whether developers find it valuable.

 Critical practices that work: